nachocarracedo/my_twitter/README.md

 As an example, here is the visualization I got for my twitter account:

 ![Alt text](/images/twitter_viz.png?raw=true)

 ## FILES:

-* my_twitter_viz.ipynb: I put all together to get 1 final viz.
-This is the notebook you should use if you want to get your own tweeter viz.
-* twitter.ipynb: Notebook where I used as scratch paper to clean data, EDA, play with the plots settings, and to experiment with different algorithms for sentiment analysis.
-Also I played a bit with LDA to extract tweet topics.
-* viz_your_twitter.py: Script that outputs visualization
+* viz_your_twitter.py: Script that outputs the visualization

 ## USE